FAQ on compounding pharmacies

 Q. What are compounding pharmacies and are they the best sources for bio-identical hormones?

 A. Compounding pharmacies provide a specialized service of making up formulas (compounding) to the specifications of the prescribing physician, so as to be customized to the individual patient's tolerability.
-This is an extremely important option to have available to a patient, as not everyone can tolerate the inactive fillers and dyes often present in pre-made pharmaceuticals, or perhaps the method of delivery of each drug, which might affect rate of absorption.
+This is an extremely important option to have available to a patient, as not everyone can tolerate the inactive fillers, dyes, preservatives often present in pre-made pharmaceuticals, or perhaps the method of delivery of each drug, which might affect rate of absorption.
+An example of when the compounding service is invaluable is when a patient is gluten-intolerant, since most pre-made pharmaceuticals contain the gluten protein in the inactive fillers.
 While compounding pharmacies are able to accommodate to patients' special needs through their service of compounding, they are not necessarily the best source for bio-identical hormones.
 In fact, the bio-identical hormone ingredients they use in compounding medications begin with pharmaceutical grade generic bio-identical hormones supplied by pharmaceutical companies.
 FDA-approved name-brand bio-identical hormones currently exist in the market in multiple forms (patch, pill, lotion, gel, vaginal cream).
+Whether a patient needs to/should go through a compounding pharmacy very much depends on his/her individual medical situation.

 Q. Are bio-identical hormones only available at compounding pharmacies?